German stocks - Factors to watch on August 4

 ANALYSTS' VIEWS

-ADIDAS - Berenberg cuts the stock to "sell" from "buy", lowers its price target to 50 euros from 88 euros.
+FRESENIUS - HSBC cuts to "hold" from "buy", raiess its price target to 65 from 59 euros.

 OVERSEAS STOCK MARKETS